Peter Kortvel // PMM & GTM

 DEMO EXPERIENCE · 2020–2024

-Demo & video Sales enablement
+Demo & video Sales enablement Developer

 Software that only makes sense in the real world – so we put the buyer's own workflow in their hands.